-Former US Navy SEALs Jocko Willink and Leif Babin explain why it’s important to plan, but not overplan.
-In their book “The Dichotomy of Leadership,” Willink and Babin describe what it takes to be a good leader, both in the military and in business.
+Former US Navy SEAL operators Jocko Willink and Leif Babin explain why it’s important to plan, but not to over-plan in both sectors, military and civilian.
+Is your planning productive or it is merely procrastination in disguise?
+In their book “The Dichotomy of Leadership,” Willink and Babin describe what it takes to be a good leader, both in the military and in private business.

 Following is a transcript of the video.

 Leif Babin: Contingency plans, the likely things that might go wrong, those are critical.
-There’s situations where some leaders don’t even come up with contingency plans for likely things that are going to happen, and that’s a disaster.
+There are situations where some leaders don’t even come up with contingency plans for likely things that are going to happen, and that’s a disaster.
 You can’t do that, ’cause then that’s gonna set your team up for failure and it’s going to certainly impede your ability to accomplish the mission.
-So what you have to do is balance that, not overplan but have some planning, and what that generally looked like for us in combat was come up with the most likely three or four contingencies that might happen for each phase of an operation.
+So what you have to do is a balance that, not over plan but have some planning, and what that generally looked like for us in combat was come up with the most likely three or four contingencies that might happen for each phase of an operation.

 Jocko Willink: So let’s say a business has a project that they’re planning for next quarter.
 And it’s a complicated project.
 Now they have to do some planning, there’s no doubt about it.
 But we see businesses sometimes where they invest so much time and so much effort into their planning that they actually never make any progress on getting the project done.
 Or at least they take away from their effort to actually execute the project.
 So what you have to do is you have to be sensible.
 What you have to do is you have to find the balance.
 You certainly have to plan but you can’t spend so much time doing your planning that you never get anything actually done.